Dairy

 Room Temperature Safety

-The 2-hour rule applies to perishable foods.
-Do not leave perishable foods out at room temperature for more than 2 hours.
-If the ambient temperature is above 90°F (32°C), the limit is 1 hour.
+The 2-hour rule applies: Do not leave butter at room temperature for more than 2 hours.
+If the temperature is above 90°F (32°C), discard after 1 hour.

 Expert Tips